-- 1.1 The Care Act (2014) gives local authorities a clear and new responsibility across the whole population to prevent, reduce and delay the need for care and support. - 1.2 Operating under increased financial pressure, Norfolk County Council is committed to helping more people to be independent, resilient and well and has endorsed a strategy and programme of work, Promoting Independence, to achieve this. - 1.3 Part of the Adult Social Services Promoting Independence programme is the rollout of a new social work model 'Living Well/Three Conversations'.
+- 1.1 The Care Act (2014) gives local authorities a clear and new responsibility across the whole population to prevent, reduce and delay the need for care and support. - 1.2 Operating under increased financial pressure, Norfolk County Council is committed to helping more people to be independent, resilient and well and has endorsed a strategy and programme of work, Promoting Independence, to achieve this. - 1.3 Part of the Adult Social Services Promoting Independence programme is the roll-out of a new social work model 'Living Well/Three Conversations'.
 Increasing the use of technology is seen as a key enabler of this.
-The Promoting Independence Programme also includes an overarching Technology Enabled Care (TEC) Strategy which has three key components: - Digitally enabled workforce - Digitally enabled services - Digitally enabled citizens assistive technology is one of the strands within this component. - 1.4 Adult Social Services' vision for Assistive Technology is that:

-- Technology plays a major role in supporting people to live independently for as long as possible, and in helping carers to continue caring for as long as they are able and willing to do so - Assistive technology will be widely accessible, easy to use, and available for people when it can make most difference to maintaining independence - Our own staff are champions for assistive technology and use it widely to prevent people needing formal care services - Providers embrace technology to help people stay independent in all types of settings, and maximise the efficiencies it can bring - 1.5 Assitive technology is currently committed to deliver £1.5m savings over the next three years distributed as follows:
+The Promoting Independence programme also includes an overarching Technology Enabled Care (TEC) Strategy which has three key components: - a) Digitally enabled workforce - b) Digitally enabled services - c) Digitally enabled citizens assistive technology is one of the strands within this component - 1.4 Adult Social Services' vision for Assistive Technology is that: - a) Technology plays a major role in supporting people to live independently for as long as possible, and in helping carers to continue caring for as long as they are able and willing to do so - b) Assistive Technology will be widely accessible, easy to use, and available for people when it can make most difference to maintaining independence - c) Our own staff are champions for Assistive Technology and use it widely to prevent people needing formal care services - d) Providers embrace technology to help people stay independent in all types of settings, and maximise the efficiencies it can bring - 1.5 The Council's existing Assistive Technology service is provided by a county-wide Adult Social Services Assistive Technology Team, co-located with the Sensory Support Team at Magpie Road in Norwich.
+The team provides a specialist assessment function and prescribes a range of devices to meet individuals' identified outcomes.
+The team currently consists of a manager; a business support officer and seven home-based AT practitioners (6 FTE) - 1.6 The service supports adults in their own home, including sheltered housing schemes, supported living and housing with care.
+Eligibility is either via a Care Act assessment or preventative assessment.
+The provision of AT following a preventative assessment enables Adult Social Services to target provision where it can prevent, reduce or delay the need for other services and maintain people's independence for as long as possible. - 1.7 The provision of the service is non-means tested, ie people do not have to contribute to the cost of any AT equipment they have.